sebam2k4/RTarchViz/readme.md

 1 review per product per user allowed.

+context processor used to keep track of user's owned products

 #### To Do:
 - check user uploads 'zip' or '7z' and not other file type.
 - look into proper file upload and donwload solution (serving files from MEDA_ROOT is not recommended for production)